piroozb/piroozb/README.md

 ## Hello, I'm Pirooz🖤

 3rd-year Computer Science and Cognitive Science student at the [University of Toronto](https://www.cssu.ca/).
-Currently working as a Research Assistant with Professor Matthias Nieimer and his team at the [CoNSens Labratory](https://www.utsc.utoronto.ca/~niemeier/)
+Currently working as a Research Assistant under Professor Matthias Nieimer and his team at the [CoNSens Labratory](https://www.utsc.utoronto.ca/~niemeier/)
 I also have a passion for powerlifting and hope to compete in the future.

 <img align='right' src="catto.png" alt="Shima" height="240"></img>